-The total expenditures for or Services cannot exceed \$4000 per transition period.
+The total expenditures for Services cannot exceed \$4000 per transition period.

-Community Transition S ervices cannot be used to cover the following items.
-Please note that this is not intended to

-be an all-inclusive list of exclusions:
+Community Transition Services cannot be used to cover the following items.
+Please note that this is not intended to be an all-inclusive list of exclusions:

--Rent;
+- -Rent;

--Home improvements or repairs that are considered regular maintenance or upkeep;
+- -Home improvements or repairs that are considered regular maintenance or upkeep;

--Recreational or illegal d rugs;
+- -Recreational or illegal drugs;

--Alcohol;
+- -Alcohol;

--Medications or prescrip tions;
+- -Medications or prescriptions;

--Past due credit card or n nedical bills;
+- -Past due credit card or medical bills;

--Payments to someone to service as a representative;
+- -Payments to someone to service as a representative;

--Gifts for staff, family or friends;
+- -Gifts for staff, family or friends;

--Electronic entertainmen t equipment;
+- -Electronic entertainment equipment;

--Regular utility payment s;
+- -Regular utility payments;

--Swimming pools, hot tu bs or spas or any accessories, repairs or supplies for these items;
+- -Swimming pools, hot tubs or spas or any accessories, repairs or supplies for these items;

--Travel;
+- -Travel

--Vehicle expense includi ng routine maintenance and repairs, insurance and gas money;
+- -Vehicle expense including routine maintenance and repairs, insurance and gas money;

--Internet service;
+- -Internet service:

--Pet/Service/Support Car e, including food and veterinary care;
+- -Pet/Service/Support Care, including food and veterinary care;

--Experimental or prohibi ted treatments;
+- -Experimental or prohibited treatments;

--Education;
+- -Education;

--Personal hygiene servic es (manicures, pedicures, hair cuts, etc.), or;
+- -Personal hygiene services (manicures, pedicures, hair cuts, etc.), or;

--Discretionary cash
+- -Discretionary cash

--Assistive Technology
+- Assistive Technology

-• • • • • • • • • • • • • • • • • • • • hat does not address an identified need in the Transitional Plan, or decrease the need for

-other Medicaid corriges or increase the person's seferty in the home or improve and maintain the person's

-other Medicaid services, or increase the person's safety in the home, or improve and maintain the person's opportunities for full membership in the community is excluded.
+Any service or support that does not address an identified need in the Transitional Plan, or decrease the need for other Medicaid services, or increase the member's safety in the home, or improve and maintain the member's opportunities for full membership in the community is excluded.